uPos3odon08/SubredditMemberCounter/README.md

 7. then replace "[NAME OF THE SUBREDDIT WITHOUT THE r/]" with the name of the subreddit you wanna see the exact number of members of

-8. save the script by hitting "ctrl+c" on your keyboard
+8. save the script by hitting "ctrl+s" on your keyboard

 9. in CMD or the terminal run "cd SubredditmemberCounter"